Speak With Your Superiors Without Feeling Inferior

 Improve Communication Skills

 Getting comfortable speaking with people in positions of authority takes practice and risking.
 You need to build confidence in your skills over time.
 If you want to improve, I’ve also added this link to a comprehensive list of ideas for building your skills as a negotiator in the workplace.
-Do’s and Dont’s for Communicatiing Well with your Boss
+Do’s and Dont’s for Communicating Well with Your Boss

 What are your biggest fears around speaking with authority figures?
 Are you an authority figure?
-How do you help your employees of staff build good communication?
+How do you help your employees or staff build good communication?